misteu/RPiCoffee/docs/README.md

 - rendering a responsive web-app for better user experience
 - data logging and visualisation in the web-app

-## Progress / ToDo

-[ ] Checkout the positions of relevant sensors (water, coffe grounds level) for feedback

-[ ] Implement mongoDB for statistics, settings, etc.

-[ ] Changing the HTTP-Requests to a RESTful way of interaction --> would be nice for further developments like retrieving statistics!

-[ ] Document the API via Swagger / OpenAPI

-[x] Mining crypto currencies with the RPi and display the miner's status inside the WebApp

-[x] Soldering jumper wires to all of the frontpanel buttons

-[x] First Prototype for web app

-[x] Rework on the wire management

-[x] Design and order interface PCB

-[X] Solder the interface circuit

-[X] Practice SMD soldering maybe order some SMD solder tips

-[x] First prototype of the interface circuit

-[x] First espresso via webbrowser

-[x] Find a way to read out LEDs at the frontpanel

-[X] Redesign User-interface

 ### Intro ###
 The easiest way is to hack the existing frontpanel via overriding its pushbuttons.
 The HTTP-stuff can be handled by a microcontroller with a wifi-shield or a microcomputer like the the RaspberryPi Zero W which has built-in wifi.